Axil12/language-learning-time-logger/README.md

 # language-learning-time-logger
-Streamlit app that helps with tracking time spent on language learning activities
+Small streamlit app that helps with tracking time spent on language learning activities.